hclbaur/sdt-core/README.md

 ## What is SDT

 SDT is to SDA what XSLT is to XML.
-In other words, it is a language that allows you to create mapping and transformation recipies to read and write SDA content.
+In other words, it is a language that allows you to create mapping and transformation recipes to read and write SDA content.

-For example:
+For example, this recipe parses an 'addressbook' in SDA format and produces a new SDA document with the same data in a different format, while using functions to transform the node values:

 	transform {